utubun/courses/moba/Intro2LinuxCLI01.md

 ### Hands-on

-Make CLI print a string *O Romeo, Romeo!
+Print a string *O Romeo, Romeo!
 Wherefore art thou Romeo?* into your screen.

 ---

 # Comments

-### Usage
+### Intro

-Sometimes, there are situation when you want CLI to *ignore* whatever you type into the terminal emulator.
+Sometimes, there are situations when you want bash to *ignore* whatever you type into the terminal emulator.
 To do that, you can use `#` (*hash*) symbol:

 ```bash
 # Just ignore me